Wilbert Awdry: Early life and education

 Awdry was educated at Marlborough House School, Hawkhurst, Kent (1919–1924), Dauntsey's School, West Lavington, Wiltshire (1924–1929), St Peter's Hall, Oxford (BA, 1932), and Wycliffe Hall, Oxford, where he gained his diploma in theology in 1933.

+Career

-He taught for three years from 1933 to 1936 at St George's School, Jerusalem.
+Awdry taught for three years from 1933 to 1936 at St George's School, Jerusalem, then part of Mandatory Palestine.
 He was ordained to the Church of England diaconate in 1936 and subsequently the priesthood.
 In 1938, he married Margaret Emily Wale (1912 – 21 March 1989).
 In 1940, he took a curacy at St Nicolas Church, Kings Norton, Birmingham, where he lived until 1946.
 He subsequently moved to Cambridgeshire, serving as rector of Elsworth with Knapwell (1946–1950), rural dean at Bourn (1950–1953) and then vicar of Emneth, Norfolk (1953–1965).
 He retired from full-time ministry in 1965 and moved to Rodborough in Stroud in Gloucestershire.

+Thomas the Tank Engine

-The characters that would make Awdry known and the first stories featuring them were invented in 1942 to amuse his son Christopher during a bout of measles.
+The characters that would make Awdry known, and the first stories featuring them, were invented in 1942 to amuse his son Christopher during a bout of measles.
 After Awdry wrote The Three Railway Engines, he built Christopher a model of Edward, and some wagons and coaches, out of a wooden broomstick and scraps of wood.
-Christopher also wanted a model of Gordon; however the wartime shortage of materials limited Awdry to making a little 0-6-0 tank engine.
-Awdry said, "The natural name was Thomas – Thomas the Tank Engine."
-Then Christopher requested stories about Thomas and these duly followed and were published in the book Thomas the Tank Engine, published in 1946.
+Christopher also wanted a model of Gordon, but the wartime shortage of materials limited Awdry to making a little 0-6-0 tank engine.
+Awdry said, "The natural name was Thomas – Thomas the Tank Engine".
+Then Christopher requested stories about Thomas, which duly followed, and were published in 1946, in the book Thomas the Tank Engine.